ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 .. figure:: ../screenshots/admin_community_triggers_preview_result.png
   :align: center

-It is important to note that such test calls will never result in updating data on the side of the test bed.
+It is important to note that such test calls will never result in updating data on the side of the Test Bed.
 Normal trigger calls support :ref:`updating data based on returned outputs<community__manage_triggers__output>` but this does not apply when testing.
 You do however have the opportunity to inspect returned outputs that would normally be used for updates, to ensure that everything is working as you expect.
 If you would like to make